johnhadaway/helsinki-lbsn-data/README.md

 ### Visualisations

 <a href="https://datawrapper.dwcdn.net/IZ1gY/7/" target="_blank"><img width="1440" alt="COMPOSITION OF VISITS BY POSTAL CODE" src="https://user-images.githubusercontent.com/24534722/171662753-73a5f871-66d5-45a8-b1b2-7cd06e44399c.png"></a>
-*The distribution of visits by category
+*The distribution of visits by category in each postal code*